Meet MoFo Women

 Alexis is a skilled class action and commercial litigator, and practices in a variety of high-profile areas, including:

-Stacy Cline Amin leads the FDA Regulatory & Compliance practice within the firm’s Global Life Sciences + Healthcare Group and provides strategic regulatory and business advice to companies in the life sciences, healthcare, and technology industries.
+Stacy Cline Amin leads the FDA + Healthcare Regulatory and Compliance practice within the firm’s Global Life Sciences + Healthcare Group and provides strategic regulatory and business advice to companies in the life sciences, healthcare, and technology industries.
 Stacy previously served as Chief Counsel of the U.S. Food and Drug Administration (FDA) and Deputy General Counsel of the Department of Health and Human Services (HHS), and held senior positions within the White House Counsel’s Office and health committees in both the House and Senate.
 With her depth of experience across government agencies, she provides clients with an insider’s perspective on regulatory and compliance issues, enforcement actions, and litigation challenges.

 As chief counsel of the FDA, Stacy led an office of approximately 170 counselors and litigators and navigated difficult regulatory issues and litigation challenges across the agency’s entire portfolio.
 During her last year of service, Stacy played a critical role in nearly every aspect of FDA’s COVID-19 pandemic response effort, including record numbers of emergency use authorizations, guidances, and compliance actions.
 Most notably, she served as a key leader of the team responsible for issuing the first two COVID-19 vaccine authorizations.

 Galia Amram is a partner in Morrison Foerster’s Securities Litigation, Enforcement, White Collar Defense practice group and the Global Risk + Crisis Management group.